-A tagging project is hopefully being readied within the SCIFISH project given the number of issues associated with tagging albacore.
-The scope of this project has not yet been determined.
-It has been demonstrated that juvenile albacore can be tagged in large numbers because the catch of juveniles is small compared to what is believed to be the size of the juvenile population.
-Recovery rates are low, followed by a long period of following tagging and a subsequent large loss of tags through natural mortality.
-But a large-scale tagging program would incur large expenses.
+A tagging project is hopefully being readied within the SCIFISH project, with as yet undetermined scope, given the number of issues associated with tagging albacore.
+It has been demonstrated that juvenile albacore can be tagged in large numbers, because the catch of juveniles is small compared to what is believed to be the size of the juvenile population.
+Recovery rates are low, followed by a long period of following tagging, and a subsequent large loss of tags through natural mortality.
+But a large-scale tagging program will incur large expenses.